ART REACH TEACHES: AN INTERGENERATIONAL WORKSHOP PROGRAM

 Samuel Starobin is a seventeen year old junior attending Nauset High School, who has attended the numerous drawing classes offered there.
 He has engaged in PAAM’s youth programs for six years.
 Samuel’s work has been featured at the Orleans town hall, PAAM Art Reach exhibitions, and at the Provincetown Oils by the Sea Gallery in the summer of 2016.
 Though he works with many mediums at Art Reach, Samuel’s primary interest in art is the observational drawing of the human figure, along with the conception of visual-based stories.
 “Drawing a person is not drawing a shape, but solving a puzzle.
 There are many pieces that must fit together in order to create a convincing image.
 What I find most rewarding is not only the end product, but the learning process that goes behind it as well.”

-PAAM’s youth programs are supported in part by the Massachusetts Cultural Council, a state agency; the Bilezikian Family Foundation; the Arts Foundation of Cape Cod; Ted Jones and Peter Petas; the Horizon Foundation; the Aeroflex Foundation; an anonymous donor; Stop & Shop Provincetown, in memory of John Michael Gray; and Keith Hayes and Teresa Townsend.
-PAAM collaborates with the Provincetown, Nauset, and Monomoy School Districts, Cape Cod Lighthouse Charter School, Cape Cod Regional Technical School, the Fine Arts Work Center, and Cape Cod Community College to provide accessible, creative education programs of the highest caliber.
+PAAM’s youth programs are supported in part by the Massachusetts Cultural Council, a state agency; the Bilezikian Family Foundation; the Arts Foundation of Cape Cod; Ted Jones and Peter Petas; the Aeroflex Foundation; an anonymous donor; Shirl Roccapriore and Oils by the Sea Gallery; Cape Cod Five Foundation; Stop & Shop Provincetown, in memory of John Michael Gray; and Keith Hayes and Teresa Townsend.
+PAAM collaborates with the Provincetown, Nauset, and Monomoy School Districts, Cape Cod Lighthouse Charter School, Cape Cod Regional Technical School, and Cape Cod Community College to provide accessible, creative education programs of the highest caliber.